 Click a column to display details of the associated figures (see the Finance Trace Mode article).

-Fiscal Year, Cost Budgets and Benefit Targets
+Cost Budgets and Benefit Targets

 - Costs over Budget will be displayed in red.

 - Benefit Targets will be displayed in gray as long as they have not been reached.

 - Benefit under Target will be displayed in red.

 - Benefit at or over Target will be displayed in green.
 Once the target has been reached, it will be displayed as a horizontal black line.

 In Portfolios without any cost budgets or benefit targets:

 - Cost columns will always be red.

 - Benefit columns will be red when the total benefit is lower than the total costs.